 Jeanne Clery Act

 The Student Right to Know and Campus Security Act was signed into law in November 1990.
 Title II of this act was known as the Crime Awareness and Security Act.
 It requires institutions participating in the student financial aid program under Title IV of the Higher Education Act of 1965 to disclose information about campus safety policies and procedures and to provide statistics concerning certain crimes that occur on campus.
 It was amended and renamed the Jeanne Clery Act in October 1998.
-In compliance with the act, the Office of Public Safety publishes and distributes this information by October 1 of each year.
+In compliance with the act, the Public Safety Department publishes and distributes this information by October 1 of each year.